 - Lymphadenectomy - removal of some lymph nodes, which are small, bean-shaped organs that help filter toxins, including cancer cells, from the bloodstream

-It may sound as if a lot of your body parts or organs will be removed in an operation.
-However, these organs are quite small compared with everything else in your abdomen and pelvis, and their removal will not leave an empty space.
 Some women do not need extensive surgery.
-A young woman with early epithelial ovarian cancer, germ cell cancer or a borderline tumour usually will not have her uterus and ovaries removed.1
+A young woman with early epithelial ovarian cancer, germ cell cancer or a borderline tumour who still wants to have children usually will not have her uterus and ovaries removed.1

 For those with larger tumours or whose cancer has spread to the lymph nodes, the best results are often achieved by combining surgery, with radiation therapy and chemotherapy.

-Chemotherapy uses anti-cancer drugs to help destroy cancer cells that may have spread to other areas of your body but cannot be detected.8 Chemotherapy after surgery can reduce the chance of the cancer coming back.
+Chemotherapy uses anti-cancer drugs to help destroy cancer cells that may have spread to other areas of your body but cannot be detected.

 Radiation therapy uses x-rays to destroy cancer cells.
-It can be used before or after surgery for cancer to reduce the tumour size and make surgery easier.
-It is also used to decrease the chance of cancer coming back.
+It can be used to treat the other sites to which cancer may have spread.
+It can be used before surgery for cancer to reduce the tumour size and make surgery easier.
+It may be used with or without chemotherapy.

 Complementary therapies can work alongside medical treatments and some have been shown to improve quality of life or reduce pain.
 There is no evidence that these therapies can cure or prevent cancer.